 Between Cycles: Wash with soap and water and store it in your Dot pouch until next month!
 If you'd like to fully sterilize your Dot cup you can do so by boiling for 5 minutes and removing with tongs.
 Let your cup cool and dry, then store in your storage pouch.

-The Dot cup is a patent-pending design, made of FDA-approved, medical-grade silicone, and does not contain latex, plastic, PVC, acrylic, acrylate, BPA, phthalate, elastomer or polyethylene.
+Materials: The Dot cup is a patent-pending design, made of FDA-approved, medical-grade silicone, and does not contain latex, plastic, PVC, acrylic, acrylate, BPA, phthalate, elastomer or polyethylene.
 The Dot cup is manufactured in the United States, in East Troy, Wisconsin.